arjuniverse/RateSync/README.md

-🎬 RateSync
+# ⭐ RateSync

-RateSync is a modern web application that allows users to rate TV series and compare their personal ratings with IMDb ratings in real time.
-The platform helps users discover how their taste aligns (or differs) from public ratings through clear visual comparisons and a premium dark UI.
+RateSync is a web application that allows users to compare and sync ratings of movies and TV series from IMDb-style data sources.
+It helps users view ratings side by side, analyze differences, and understand how opinions vary across platforms or users.

-✨ Features
+## ✨ Features

-Browse a curated list of popular TV series

-View IMDb ratings for each series

-Add, edit, and update personal ratings

-Instantly compare IMDb rating vs user rating

-Visual difference indicators (higher / lower / same)

-Favorites & watchlist support

-Search and filter series
+- Search movies and TV series

-🎨 UI & Experience

-Premium dark theme with smooth animations

-Glassmorphism-style cards
+- View ratings from different sources
+- Compare rating differences visually
+- Clean dark-themed UI

-Responsive design for all screen sizes
+- Responsive design for all devices

-Clean and intuitive navigation
+- Simple and intuitive user experience

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-React (Vite)
+- HTML

-Tailwind CSS
+- CSS

-JavaScript
+- JavaScript

-Browser localStorage

-🔒 Data Handling

-All user ratings and preferences are stored locally in the browser using localStorage.
-No backend services or authentication are required.

-🚀 Getting Started
-npm install
-npm run dev

-Open the displayed localhost URL in your browser.

-🎓 Project Purpose

-This project was built to practice frontend development, state management, UI/UX design, and real-world application logic using modern web technologies.

-🌱 Future Enhancements

-API-based series fetching

-Rating charts and analytics

-Social comparison features

-User profiles

-👤 Author

-Built as a personal / academic project.
+*(Optional upgrade: React + external movie APIs)*

+## 📁 Project Structure